 After the course the student should be able to:

-- Analyze, clearly communicate and discuss entrepreneurship in the life sciences
+- Analyse, clearly communicate and discuss entrepreneurship

 - Understand and demonstrate knowledge of the service business and its unique characteristics

 - Communicate an understanding of the development and management of service businesses

 - Argue the pros and cons of public and private funding for start-ups

 - Provide knowledge within strategy for service based companies